The Department of Health and Social Care has published a report entitled:

 You can find it at: https://www.gov.uk/government/consultations/appropriate-clinical-negligence-cover.
-The consultation closes on 28 February 2019 and focuses on indemnity cover for healthcare professionals (including surgeons) who have to purchase their own medical indemnity cover because they are not covered by state-backed schemes.
+The consultation closed on 28 February 2019 and focused on indemnity cover for healthcare professionals (including surgeons and doctors) who have to purchase their own medical indemnity cover because they are not covered by state-backed schemes.

 At present those healthcare professionals are obliged by their regulator to hold a ‘suitable’ indemnity arrangement, and have the choice to obtain that indemnity from one of the traditional Medical Defence Organisations (MDOs) or from a Medical Indemnity insurer regulated by the Financial Conduct Authority (FCA).

 The consultation’s introduction states that: